joaomelo/auth-mech/README.md

     const authMachine = new AuthMachine(fireApp.auth());
     export { authMachine };

 Cool.
-Now, inside our Vue main component we can leverage the state machine to show the apropriate UI.
+Now, inside our Vue main component, we can leverage the state machine to show the appropriate UI.
 To access the current auth state you just need to reference the `status` property of the `authMachine` you created.
 Like this:

     <template>
         <component